mikejac/node-red-contrib-google-smarthome/docs/caddy.md

 ## Benefits:
 - SSL certificates are automatically managed and renewed by Caddy.
-- You don't need to install Certbot.
+- You don't need to install and configure Certbot.
+- You don't need to restart Node-RED on certificate renewals configure certificate paths in Node-RED and

 ## Guide
 1. On your home router forward port 3001 to the host where Node-RED is running.